percyteng/500px-coding-challenge/README.md

 # Structures:
-The ./index.js file in the root directory creates a node.js web server then direct to ./public/index.html ./src/index.js is the starting file which does nothing but points to the main component ./src/homePage.js ./public/styles.css is the style file
+The ./index.js file in the root directory creates a node.js web server then direct to ./public/index.html

+./src/index.js is the starting file which does nothing but points to the main component ./src/homePage.js

+./src/fullScreenImage.js contains the code for the full screen sized images when users click on individual image on the photo grid.

+./public/styles.css is the style file

 # Design Mindset: